ak0029/Modified_ShoppingAPP_pyStudy2/README.md

 # Modified_ShoppingAPP_pyStudy2
-Some extra functions added compared to previous one
+Some extra functions added compared to previous one.